 Other standards include EER and COP, which are not used as much as the SEER rating.

 EER or COP is used with HVAC systems but not displayed on mini split units as much as the SEER rating.

-When looking for the most efficient mini split system find the SEER rating number.
-The higher the number the more efficient the system is.
+Find the SEER rating number when looking for the most efficient mini split system.
+The higher the number, the more efficient the system is.

-Most traditional HVAC systems have a rating of 10-16 SEER with 14 SEER installed on most new homes.
+Many traditional HVAC systems have a 10-16 SEER rating, with 14-16 SEER often installed on many new homes.

 Mini split systems commonly range from 17-38 SEER depending on the unit.

 There are many good units with those below the most energy-efficient we have found.